SmokinCaterpillar/pypet/doc/source/cookbook/brian.rst

         :func:`~pypet.brian2.network.NetworkComponent.build`

-        Both are very similar and should trigger the construction of objects relevant to BRIAN_ like NeuronGroups_ or Connections_.
+        Both are very similar and should trigger the construction of objects relevant to BRIAN2_ like NeuronGroups_ or Synapses_.
         However, they differ in when they are executed.
         The former is initiated either by you directly (aka ``my_manger.pre_build(traj)``), or by a *pre run* (``my_manager.pre_run_network(traj)``).
-        The latter is called during your single runs for parameter exploration, before the `BRIAN network`_ is simulated by your runner.
+        The latter is called during your single runs for parameter exploration, before the `BRIAN2 network`_ is simulated by your runner.

         The two methods provide the following arguments: